WolfTech-Innovations/Xternal/README.md

 # Xternal
-Xternal is a new way to confrence, with simplicity, and transparancy, no trackers, no reduntant featues.
+Xternal is a new way to confrence, with simplicity, and transparancy, no trackers, and . . . no reduntant featues clogging up your view!
+More privacy, your way.